henrikroschmann/Async-Is-the-way/README.md

 Using GetAwaiter().GetResult() can cause deadlocks in certain synchronization contexts, particularly in GUI applications or ASP.NET environments where the synchronization context captures the current thread.

 This approach blocks the calling thread, negating the benefits of asynchronous programming.
-It should be used sparingly and only when absolutely necessary.
+It should be used sparingly and only when necessary.

 If you need to call an asynchronous method from a synchronous context, consider the following.